KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MataChuan by Hcreak](https://github.com/Hcreak/MMM-MataChuan)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-MataChuan.js`: Replace it with `MagicMirror²`.

 ### [MMM-Mattermost by O5ten](https://github.com/O5ten/MMM-Mattermost)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-Mattermost.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.

 ### [MMM-max by mirko3000](https://github.com/mirko3000/MMM-max)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `.gitignore`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `MMM-max.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.

 ### [MMM-MBTA by edward-shen](https://github.com/edward-shen/MMM-MBTA)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-MBTA.js`: Replace it with built-in fetch.

 ### [MMM-MD by AndreaGrandieri](https://github.com/AndreaGrandieri/MMM-MD)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-MD.js`: Replace it with built-in fetch.

 ### [MMM-Memo by schnibel](https://github.com/schnibel/MMM-Memo)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Memo.css`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `MMM-Memo.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.